 - Loss of control of the mouse or keyboard

-Encourage them to report suspicious signs immediately.
+Encourage your employees to report suspicious signs immediately.
 Even if it turns out to be a false alarm, it might still be beneficial to the employee by clearing up errors in their device that hamper productivity.

 - Enact periodic and unique password changes.

-- Teach them about the dangers of using universal passwords, and use real-world examples from past data breaches.
+- Teach employees about the dangers of using universal passwords, and use real-world examples from past data breaches.
 They might even want to see if their personal account passwords have been pawned.

 - To combat unsecured storage of company data, provide concrete examples of stolen data incidents caused by an errant thumb drive or compromised personal Dropbox account.

-- Encourage employees to use their company-provided devices.
+- Encouraging employees to use their company-provided devices.
 If it’s BYOD, check the device brand and model year to see if there are outstanding exploits.

 - Do a security sweep of home networks.
 For example, some older routers may have weaker WEP protocols instead of WPA-2, or some may even have the default password!

-- Pay attention to nomad employees and devote a security policy for them, since roaming data or public Wi-Fi hotspots bring their own unique threats.
+- Pay attention to nomad employees and devise a security policy for them, since roaming data or public Wi-Fi hotspots bring their unique threats.

-There are plenty of online resources when it comes to employee cybersecurity training, and not all of them have to be paid.
+There are plenty of online resources when it comes to training employees on cybersecurity awareness, and not all of them have to be paid.

-- The FTC website has learning resources for SMB owners and managers divided into 12 topics, as well as matching cybersecurity quizzes to test what you learned.
+- The FTC (Federal Trade Commission) website has educational resources for small business owners and managers.They also have cybersecurity quizzes to test what you learned.

-- This cyberdefense learning toolkit from the Department of Homeland Security is specifically designed for SMBs.
+- This cyberdefense learning toolkit from the Department of Homeland Security is specifically designed for small business owners as well.

 - The Center for Internet Security’s 20-step organizational control program teaches good cyber defense habits, identification of suspicious behavior, and generates a skills gap analysis.